Superman (2025)

 Nay

-My main issue was that Superman felt a tiny bit like a supporting character in his own movie.
+My main issue with this movie was that Superman felt a tiny bit like a supporting character in his own movie.
 He was definitely front and centre all the time, but man did he get his ass kicked.
 I know it's hard to find believable opponents for a character like Superman, so I understand why they did this, but I think the problem is that this is where the movie starts.
 I really missed experiencing that feeling of awe at Superman being Superman that I love so much, before he's beaten.
-We hadn't seen him be "the most powerful being on planet earth" first, and because of that this felt more like a "let's beat up Superman" movie rather than a Superman movie.
-He had some cool fight scenes (I think the biggest dopamine hit I got was in the stadium fight), but man, it was nowhere near enough.
+We hadn't seen him actually be "the most powerful being on planet earth" before we see him beaten, and because of that this felt more like a "let's beat up Superman" movie rather than a Superman movie.
+He had some cool fight scenes (I think the biggest dopamine hit I got was from the stadium fight), but man, it was nowhere near enough.

 If I could have made changes, how about he just spends the first half+ of the film struggling a bit to get back to 100% because of kryptonite etc, but then when he finally does, then have way more cool Superman moments than we actually got.
 Gimme a sequel, gimme a sequel, I want to see my boy do more awesome things.

 I wasn't too keen on Superman's speech to Lex in the end about being human.
-It sounded a bit too scripted sounding, and in our faces.
+It sounded a bit too scripted, and in our faces.
 That's the message of the movie, sure, but let us come to that conclusion from the events in the movie, maybe.

 Eh

 • The scene of Superman saving the girl that we've seen in trailers many times didn't quite feel natural in the setting.
-It's a bit hard to put into words what I mean, but it felt a bit shoehorned in.
-Looked great, but it happened so fast, and I feel like getting there didn't feel earned, or...
+It felt kind of shoehorned in.
+It looked great, but it happened so fast, and I feel like getting there didn't feel earned, or...
 It just suddenly happened.
-"Aaand right here: Iconic rescue moment"
+Like someone said, "And right here!
+Iconic rescue moment".

 • Krypto was ok.
 Didn't love or hate.